sverweij/dependency-cruiser/doc/faq.md

 **A**: Yes.

-For `.vue` single file components it uses the `vue-template-compiler` (which will be in your module dependencies if you're developing with Vue - just make sure you install dependency-cruiser in the same spot).
+For `.vue` single file components it uses _either_ the `vue-template-compiler` (Vue2) or `@vue/compiler-sfc` (Vue3).

+`vue-template-compiler` should be in your module dependencies already if you are developing with Vue2 - just make sure you install dependency-cruiser in the same place.

+`@vue/compiler-sfc` is [included by default in Vue 3 projects since version 3.2.13](https://github.com/vuejs/vue-next/tree/master/packages/compiler-sfc#vuecompiler-sfc).
+If you are using an older version of Vue 3, you may have to add `@vue/compiler-sfc` manually.

 ### Q: Does this work with Svelte as well?